Zulko/moviepy/_sources/user_guide/modifying.rst.txt

 MoviePy come with many effects implemented in :py:mod:`moviepy.video.fx` for visual effects and :py:mod:`moviepy.audio.fx` for audio effects.
 For practicality, these two modules are loaded in MoviePy as ``vfx`` and ``afx``, letting you import them as ``from moviepy import vfx, afx``.

-To use thoses effects, you simply need to instanciate them as object and apply them on your :py:class:`~moviepy.Clip.Clip` using method :py:meth:`~moviepy.Clip.Clip.with_effects`, with a list of :py:class:`~moviepy.Effect.Effect` objects you want to apply.
+To use these effects, you simply need to instantiate them as object and apply them on your :py:class:`~moviepy.Clip.Clip` using method :py:meth:`~moviepy.Clip.Clip.with_effects`, with a list of :py:class:`~moviepy.Effect.Effect` objects you want to apply.

 For convenience the effects are also dynamically added as method of :py:class:`~moviepy.video.VideoClip.VideoClip` and :py:class:`~moviepy.video.AudioClip.AudioClip`  classes at runtime, letting you call them as simple method of your clip.

-So, you may write something like :
+So, you may write something like:

 .. literalinclude:: /_static/code/user_guide/effects/using_effects.py
     :language: python

 .. note::
-    MoviePy effects are automatically applied to both the sound and the mask of the clip if it is relevant, so that you don’t have to worry about modifying these.
+    MoviePy effects are automatically applied to both the sound and the mask of the clip if it is relevant, so that you don't have to worry about modifying these.

 For a list of those effects, see :py:mod:`moviepy.video.fx` and :py:mod:`moviepy.audio.fx`.